weiserlab/ambuj/cs4222_assignment3a.md

 You can download [makefile and unicast_communication.c from here](https://ambuj.se/unicast.zip)

+**IMPORTANT:** When sending at fast rates, you might encounter errors.
+The solution is to replace log_info with printf.
+Please make these changes in the program before doing the following tasks.

 ### Setting up Contiki

 1. Create a folder named unicast in the contiki-ng/examples directory